Correspondence to Stakeholders, March 2014

-For an overview of our accreditation status please read our PA Program Accreditation Update and read both sections below.
-The first is notification of a change in accreditation status and the second is an important program response to this change.
+For an overview of our accreditation status please read our PA Program Accreditation Update above and read the following information below.
+In particular, please note that the first section in the following paragraphs is a notification of a change in our accreditation status as of March 2014 and the second important section below is the response to this change.

 Probation is a temporary status of accreditation limited to two years and conferred when a program does not meet the Standards and when the capability of the program to provide an acceptable educational experience for its students is threatened.

 Once placed on probation, a program that still fails to comply with accreditation requirements in a timely manner, as specified by the ARC–PA, may be scheduled for a focused site visit and/or risk having their accreditation withdrawn.

 Specific questions regarding the program and its plans should be directed to the PA Program Director and/or the appropriate institutional official(s)."